 Use of Mary Baker Eddy’s writings

-Please attribute all quotations from the works of Mary Baker Eddy.
+Please attribute all quotations from Mary Baker Eddy's writings.
 Please use full sentences or paragraph quotes, or begin or end partial sentences at a colon or semicolon.
 Do not italicize, bold or highlight portions of quotes to add emphasis.
 Avoid breaking up and mixing quotes.
 Present each quote with adequate space to allow it to stand on its own.
 If space permits, in addition to showing Mrs. Eddy’s name as author, please include a reference to the appropriate book or article.
 For permission to use any other materials written by Mary Baker Eddy, please contact firstname.lastname@example.org.

 To provide more information on Mary Baker Eddy, you could link to www.marybakereddylibrary.org/mary-baker-eddy.

 Use of images of The Mother Church

 Please contact firstname.lastname@example.org.

 Use of the Cross and Crown trademark

 The Cross and Crown symbol is a registered trademark in the US and other countries.
 To use the trademark on Reading Room websites, signage, windows or informational brochures, a formal license must be granted.
 Further information may be found here or by e-mail at email@example.com.
 Use of the Cross and Crown symbol as a website favicon is not authorized.